Why subscribe?

 Tom Jefferson is a Senior Associate Tutor at the University of Oxford, a former researcher at the Nordic Cochrane Centre and a former scientific coordinator for producing HTA reports on non-pharmaceuticals for Agenas, the Italian National Agency for Regional Healthcare.

 Carl Heneghan is Professor of Evidence-Based Medicine at the University of Oxford.
 He is a clinical epidemiologist with expertise in evidence-based medicine, research methods, and evidence synthesis.
-He also works as an NHS urgent care GP and has over 450 peer-reviewed publications.
+He also works as an NHS urgent care GP.

 You won’t have to worry about missing anything.
 Every new edition of the newsletter goes directly to your inbox.
-Be part of a community of people who share your interests in all things evidence.
+Join a community of like-minded individuals who share your passion for evidence.

 To receive new posts and support our work, consider becoming a free or paid subscriber.